QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/env_config.png)

-* Kubernetes on QingCloud AppCenter integrates with QingCloud IaaS platform and could manage resources such as volume, VxNet etc. From the aspect of security, end user needs to use her/his own API access key to call QingCloud IaaS API [Access Key](https://console.qingcloud.com/access_keys/).
+* Kubernetes on QingCloud AppCenter integrates with QingCloud IaaS platform and could manage resource such as volume, VxNet etc. From the aspect of security, end user needs to use her/his own API access key to call QingCloud IaaS API [Access Key](https://console.qingcloud.com/access_keys/).

 * The Kubernetes cluster uses QingCloud SDN (software defined network) to provide network for Pods.
 Every pod will be bound with a NIC and assigned with a private IP address.
 End user should create vxnets in advance and input the vxnet IDs starting with _vxnet-_ to the parameter 'Pod vxnets'.
 The Pod vxnets are recommended to be only used for Pods in this Kubernetes cluster.
 Each vxnet contains up to 253 IP addresses, so create multiple vxnets if you have large amount of Pods.
 Please separate them by blank character in the Environment Settings. <font color=red>**Please don't include cluster vxnet in the Environment Settings.
 Also all these Pod vxnets should be in the same VPC as the cluster vxnet.**</font>